Isakainovorium/ChekMate/docs/deployment/IOS_CODEMAGIC_DEPLOYMENT_ALMANAC.md

 - Must match in codemagic.yaml, Apple Portal, and Xcode
 - **Solution**: Use a single source of truth (environment variable)

+### The #4 Issue
+**Missing triggering configuration**
+- Webhook was skipped, no automatic builds
+- **Solution**: Add `triggering` section to `codemagic.yaml`

 ### What Actually Works
+1. ✅ **Generate `.xcconfig` files on a Mac** (THE KEY!)
+2. ✅ Commit the Mac-generated files to repo
-1. ✅ Manual provisioning profile creation (not automatic)
+3. ✅ Manual provisioning profile creation (not automatic)
-2. ✅ Uploading certificate & profile to CodeMagic
+4. ✅ Uploading certificate & profile to CodeMagic
-3. ✅ Using `xcode-project use-profiles` to apply them
+5. ✅ Using `xcode-project use-profiles` to apply them
-4. ✅ Using `flutter build ios --config-only` to generate configs
-5. ✅ Never committing `.xcconfig` files
+6. ✅ Correct App Store Connect API keys configured
+7. ✅ Triggering enabled for automatic builds

 ---